sroberts/sroberts.github.io/_posts/2016-07-26-intelligence-collection-priorities.md

 ![Meaningless globe picture of stuff and things..](/public/global-intel2.jpg)

-One of the hardest things when starting a threat intelligence program is deciding where to start.
-[This begins with an initial set of requirements and evolves from there.](https://sroberts.github.io/2016/03/30/cti-squad-goals-intro-to-requirements/) Everyone will give you a different opinion and insist on a different approach.
+One of the hardest things when starting a threat intelligence program is deciding where to start collection.
+[This begins with an initial set of requirements and evolves from there.](https://sroberts.github.io/2016/03/30/cti-squad-goals-intro-to-requirements/) Everyone will give you a different opinion and insist on a different approach probably biased by their favorite collection sources.
 As for me I think the best approach is to start with the small things, the easy things, and build up from there.
 What's easy depends a lot on your organization but this is my general list of useful collection sources for most organizations.

 ## <i class="fa fa-building-o"></i> Internal Incident Data